 - Google Drive

-How to Become a Paralegal or Legal Assistant
+Education needed to be a Paralegal or Legal Assistant:

 How many years of work experience do I need?